 - Headaches, stomach aches, regularly too sick to go to school

-- Disruptions of sleep with difficulty falling asleep, frequent nightmares, difficulty sleeping alone
+- Disruptions of sleep with difficulty falling asleep, frequent nightmares, trouble sleeping alone

 - Perfectionism, self-critical, very high standards that make nothing good enough

-- Overly-responsible, people pleasing, excessive concern that others are upset with him or her, unnecessary apologizing
+- Overly-responsible, people pleasing, an excessive concern that others are upset with him or her, unnecessary apologizing

 - Easily distressed, or agitated when in a stressful situation

 A CFIR child, adolescent and family psychologist can help you and your child to diminish unhealthy anxiety.
 A thorough assessment of your child will provide you and your child with valuable information about the sources of your child’s anxiety, and evidence-based psychological treatment will be employed to help your child deal with his or her anxiety symptoms.